lilab-bcb/cumulus/docs/smart_seq_2.rst

 Run SMART-Seq2 Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Follow the steps below to extract gene-count matrices from SMART-Seq2 data on Terra_.
-This WDL aligns reads using *Bowtie 2* and estimates expression levels using *RSEM*.
+This WDL aligns reads using *STAR*, *HISAT2*, or *Bowtie 2* and estimates expression levels using *RSEM*.

 #.
 Copy your sequencing output to your workspace bucket using gsutil_ in your unix terminal.